tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Definition

-'ResponseStatus object asserted by a Assertion.'
+'ResponseStatus object asserted by an Assertion.'

 ### Comment